-101. To implement the ICSP, WFP will need to adjust staff roles and increase staff understanding of the agriculture value chain and how best to work with communities.
-The country office will review its organizational structure with a view to increasing the effectiveness and efficiency of its service delivery and will adapt the terms of reference of certain roles in order to facilitate implementation of the ICSP.
-Greater in-country mobility will also be needed.
+100. To implement the ICSP, WFP will need to increase staff understanding of the agriculture value chain and how best to work with communities.
+The country office will review its organizational structure with a view to increasing the effectiveness and efficiency of its service delivery.
 Implementation of the ICSP will require 120 staff members, including an estimated 13 international staff members.
 WFP will establish a third sub-office to manage operations that were previously monitored from the Bujumbura office; this will promote improved support for operations and allow country office staff to focus on strategic planning and enhanced engagement with the Government, donors and United Nations and NGO partners.
 To enhance operational performance, WFP will improve its local market intelligence to inform the selection and use of transfer modalities and systems, including by conducting a gender analysis of market dynamics.